Reggio Emilia, New Orleans Style!

 With project work as a driving force in the curriculum, the children learn to share ideas, listen to others, dialogue, develop plans together, compromise, and collaborate.
 Great guidance is given to developing friendships and navigating play together.
 Role playing, puppetry, and story telling are tools we use outside of play to shape children’s abilities to work through challenging situations together.

 The school and its contents are designed with and for the children.
 We impart this sense of responsibility relative to our possessions and space.
-Children are given jobs and also participate in a variety of helpful behaviors that help their school a happy place to be.
+Children are given jobs and also participate in a variety of helpful behaviors that help their school remain a happy place to be.